 So pleased was I with the Explorer he made for me that I asked Kevin Aram almost straight away to build me an acoustic.
 The big body shape came from a form he had lying around, and the neck profile is loosely modelled on my ’72 Guild D25M.

-Unfortunately, the wood from which Kevin fabricated the instrument was not completely seasoned and over its first few months in a domestic environment, the wood started to move.
-It went back to Kevin to be fixed and has remained intact ever since.
+Unfortunately, the wood from which Kevin fabricated the top instrument moved slightly over its first few months in a domestic environment.
+It went back to Kevin to be fixed and has been stable ever since.

 It lives in the case it’s always lived in, and for about 20 years has been fitted with an Ibanez bug pickup under the top just below the bridge.
 Plays great and sounds superb for Michael Hedges / Joni Mitchell-type voicings.